TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms NOAA’s GOES-16 satellite sends first images of Earth Higher-resolution details will lead to more accurate forecasts AROUND NOAA // New tool helps oyster growers prepare for changing ocean chemistry 2016 marks three consecutive years of record warmth for the globe NOAA satellites helped save 307 lives in 2016
+Enter Search Terms Seeing shadows: How the groundhog stacks up against the climate record Groundhogs are cute, but are they accurate forecasters?
+AROUND NOAA // New tool helps oyster growers prepare for changing ocean chemistry NOAA’s GOES-16 satellite sends first images of Earth 2016 marks three consecutive years of record warmth for the globe

 *   About our agency
 *   News and features